 b.
 Request for Part C Early Intervention Evaluation.
 This form is used to request an evaluation of a child, age 0-3 for early intervention services.
 It is directed to the local Early Head Start program, not the local school district.
 [PDF] [Word Document]

 c.
 Request for Initial Evaluation.
 This form is used to request an initial evaluation for a child age 3 and up.
-It is directed to the local Early to the local school district.
+It is directed to the local school district.
 It could also be used to request a re-evaluation if you modify the form to be clear that you are seeking a re-evaluation and why.
 [PDF] [Word Document]

 e.
 Records Request.
 This form is used to request all of your child’s educational records from a school district.
 The requester should give the school district a reasonable amount of time to comply with the request, generally at least a week or two, unless the records are needed sooner for an upcoming meeting regarding the student.
 [PDF] [Word Document]